metal-crow/Dark-Souls-PvP-AI/README.md

 ## TODO
 resolution at 1440x810
-trying to toggle when it shouldnt. only toggle when in stun animation and a new attack coming in. issue where get hit before timer says we should, and we read the attack that just hit us as a new attack better velocity measure train neural net by listening to human (me) backstab detection neural net not working
+better velocity measure
+train neural net by listening to human (me) backstab detection neural net not working
 MORE TRAINING
---ignore any case where phantom present

-move away if casting fire surge when a weapon can poise break immediatly, doa more cautous back away attack style blood loss vulnerable to parrying crashing when gui disabled scyte jumping too late
+--ignore any case where phantom present move away if casting fire surge when a weapon can poise break immediatly, doa more cautous back away attack style blood loss vulnerable to parrying crashing when gui disabled

   * **TOP Priority**
     * Neural net work.
 Ensure that it works.